Design and Technology

-The Art, Design and DT curriculum at Walton-on-Trent Primary School is based upon the Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills and taught in each Key Stage.
+The DT curriculum at Walton-on-Trent Primary School is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills and taught in each Key Stage.
 Teachers plan lessons for their class using our progression of knowledge and skills document alongside the topic guidance on Curriculum Maestro.
-Teachers can use this document to plan their art and design lessons suitable to their class’s interests, topic and what they want to learn.
-The progression document ensures the curriculum is covered and the skills/knowledge taught is progressive from year group to year group.
+Teachers can use this document to plan their art and design lessons suitable to their class’s interests, topic and outcomes.
+The progression document ensures the curriculum is covered and the skills and knowledge taught is progressive from year group to year group.
 The teachers use creative and cross-curricular approaches as well as teaching the subjects independently.
 As we have mixed classes, we provide suitable learning.

 We give children the opportunity to work by themselves and in collaboration with others, on projects in two and three dimensions, and at different scales.
 We ensure that children are given the opportunities to investigate, explore and develop ideas as well as evaluate, revisit and improve their work.
-Children also have the opportunity to use a wide range of materials and resources, including computer technology.
+Children also have the opportunity to use a wide range of materials and resources, including computer technology and cooking.

 Planning and evaluation of work take place in weekly plans, medium and long-term plans.
 The Humanities subject leader will complete a book scrutiny to ensure curriculum coverage is consistent.
 People with an interest in or expertise in a particular topic or area of history and/or may be invited into school to work with the children.
 Such visitors may include parents, grandparents, other family members, neighbours and the local community.
 School trips are also a part of the curriculum delivery to enable children to have a wider experience of a topic.